What Does And Doesn't A Home Inspector Do?

 Will the seller will repair every defect the home inspector finds?

-Likely no. While the inspector’s report can be used as a negotiating tool, sellers are not obligated to make any repairs if your agent is using an As-Is contract.
-Even with the standard Far-Bar contract, not everything a home inspector calls out on their report is required for the seller to fix.
+Likely no. While the inspector’s report can be used as a negotiating tool, sellers are not obligated to make any repairs if you have submitted an As-Is contract.
+Even with the standard Far-Bar contract, not everything a home inspector calls out on their report is required to be fixed by the seller.
 Note: If negotiating over repairs, focus on issues that could be costly to fix.

 Should I Have A New Construction Home Inspected?

-Yes.
+Yes, you should have a home inspection done if you are buying a new construction home.
 New construction homes can sometimes have serious defects that could be costly to repair.
-Problems occur when a builder cuts corners, manufacturer’s recommendations are not followed or workers simply make mistakes.
-You can hire a home inspector to inspect the home in phases throughout the build process, or to come as a final inspection prior to closing to make sure there is nothing you missed during your final walk-through.
-I also recommend that if you have purchased from a builder who has a one year warranty, that you call the inspector out on month ten or eleven to have them re-inspect and make sure there are no new issues now that the home has been lived in for a while.
+Problems occur when a builder cuts corners, manufacturer’s recommendations are not followed, or workers simply make mistakes.
+You can hire a home inspector to inspect the home in phases throughout the build process, or to do a final inspection prior to closing to make sure there is nothing you missed during your final walk-through.
+I also recommend that if you have purchased from a builder who has a one year warranty, that you call the inspector out on month ten or eleven to have them re-inspect the home and make sure there are no new issues now that the home has been lived in for a while.